Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

 This tells you immediately your issues are 100% water related.
 By simply repeating the process your guitar will continue to improve.
 If your guitar’s been dry for several months or several years, it may take 5-6 rounds of watering to build water content back into the woods.
 Remember that dry guitars most shops won’t even attempt to repair as it’s impossible to straighten warped woods using conventional methods.
 Our watering technique takes guitars shops call “non repairable” and puts them back to 100% playability and sound.

 If your guitar’s been really dried it may need more than water, but in four generations building guitars over 100 years, we’ve found all these guitars need is what they lost, water.
-Guitar shops are notorious for telling uninformed players their guitars need massive amounts of work, so they can bill you massive amounts of money.
+Guitar shops are notorious for telling uninformed players their guitars need massive amounts of work so they can bill you massive amounts of money.
 It’s unfortunate, but being in the guitar business so long we’ve seen it’s quite common.
-99% of issues caused by dryness can be repaired with water.
-If you think your guitar needs more work we recommend at least 3 rounds of watering .
+95% of issues caused by dryness can be repaired with water.
+If you think your guitar needs more work we recommend at least 3 rounds of watering first .
 If you see ANY improvement this tells you immediately your problems are water related and all you need is more water.

 This is because your guitar was on its back when you watered it.
 It can also be caused by water being introduced back into the woods of an extremely dry guitar.
 Your guitar must be standing up vertically when doing the process as the woods at the bottom are thicker.
 Generally we find as your woods settle after the hydration process and water dissipates most of these spots disappear.

 Mr. Zager sets action at 3/16 measuring from the 12th fret space to the top of the big E string.
 If your guitar has been dried out you will not be able to go this low without buzzing.
 By hydrating your guitar and raising the face back into its original position you will be able to turn the truss key clockwise to lower action to 3/16 at the 12th fret space.
+Mr. Zager shows how to set string height on our help page at http://Zager.com/help

-This is very common as hydration will make the face of the guitar raise back into position.
+This is very common as hydration will make the face of the guitar raise back into original position.
 At this point you can turn the truss key clockwise to lower action.
 Mr. Zager has a video on setting action on our help page at http://zager.com/help